 1) First, let’s understand the word:

 To “forgive” means to give up the desire to punish!
 To cease to feel resentment against.
 It does not mean to “condone”.
-That’s why we have two words, they are different.
-Forgiveness is about setting your soul free from constant thoughts of the other person or what we imagine happened.
+That’s why we have two words.
+They are different.
+Forgiveness is about setting your soul free from constant thoughts of the other person or our story of what happened.
 It has nothing to do with them or their behaviors.
-It’s finally letting the prisoner out of jail and realizing all along, the prisoner was you.

 Recent university research shows that negative thoughts can prolong and double healing time.
 Negativity can kill us.
 Unforgiveness of parents can get in the way of healthy relationships.
+Forgiving past lovers and bosses.
+Forgiving our self for the mistakes we’ve made.
 The list is long.
 Now you see why forgiveness is so important.

 2) HOW do we forgive?
 Now that we get that forgiveness only means letting go our resentment feelings, our grudge, so that we can be healthy, take care of our cells, and live a happy life… how do I do it?